phpjump/grady/README.md

 </form>
 ```
 Other form combinations available.
-The following table lists the login form combinations and class names
+The following table lists the login form combinations and class names.

 Note: To add a `Remember Me` check box simply append `-r` to the class name.

 | Login Combination    		|Class Name 	         |